When the Weather Is Fine (TV series): Eun-seob's family

-Im Hwi is a boisterous girl who has a habit for taking other people's wallets to finance her wants.
+Im Hwi is a boisterous girl who has a habit for taking her brother's wallet to finance her wants.
 Although her loquacious behavior often comes across as tactless, she can also hold a serious conversation that displays a level of maturity on certain occasions.
 She professes to be a master of coping with rejection after having been rejected many times by the boy she likes.